 (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central

 , where they were anciently, recorded in the 8th century, seated in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all

 .
 They were said to have been borne of seven sons of the King Cruithne.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 The family name became associated as a sept of the

 Dukes of Atholl.
 Allegiances were important to Scottish middle age survival.
 Later they held a

 at Glen Garry.

-This web page shows only a small excerpt of our Athol research.Another 157 words (11 lines of text) covering the years 1291, 1592 and 1745 are included under the topic Early Athol History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Athol research.Another 79 words (6 lines of text) covering the years 1291, 1592 and 1745 are included under the topic Early Athol History in all our PDF Extended History products and printed products wherever possible.